Texas Children's Hospital

 - Updating guidelines for treating and caring for patients with tuberculosis or malnutrition as well as liaising with stakeholders to improve training on both illnesses across the country

-- Delivering over 85 hours of lectures and more 390 hours in mentoring to students and healthcare professionals
+- Delivering over 85 hours of lectures and more than 390 hours of mentoring to students and healthcare professionals